d6t/d6tpipe/docs/source/pull.rst

 What is a Pipe?
 ---------------------------------------------

-To pull files you need to connect to a pipe.
-A pipe is the main object that will interact with.
-It allows you to pull, push and access files.
+To pull files, you connect to a data pipe.
+A data pipe lets you manage remote and local data files.

 Connecting to Pipes
 ---------------------------------------------